Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights: Model Architecture

-\end{small} where $\theta=\{\theta_\phi, \theta_{q}(a), \theta_{g}(a), \theta_{f}(a), \theta_{h}(a)\}$, $\lambda_b$ means the strength of IPM, and $\tilde A_i$ is the samples obtained by randomly permuting original treatment samples $A_i$.
-To make full use of the datasets, in addition to the observational dataset, we also train the model based on the prediction error of the short-term outcomes on the experimental dataset, and use $\lambda_o$ to control its strength.
-We also provide more detail and the pseudocode of LEARN in Appendix \ref{implement details}.
+where $\lambda_b$ is the strength of IPM, and $\tilde A_i$ is the samples obtained by randomly permuting original treatment samples $A_i$.
+To make full use of the datasets, besides the observational data, we also train the model based on the prediction error of the short-term outcomes on experimental data, and use $\lambda_o$ to control its strength.
+We provide more implementation details and the pseudocode in Appendix \ref{implement details}.